Designing Inputs

 Your Monday Morning Action Item

-Take the workflow you built in Chapter 7 and audit its inputs:
+Take your most-used workflow and audit its inputs: